 One of my friends, years into his legal career, is still doing doc review in New York.
 Another one is working for a small firm in Southern California and hates his debt-ridden life.
 You see, in the major legal markets, there are still very few jobs, even for those of us with a couple of years' worth of experience.
 And for recent grads?
 Forget it -- there's nothing entry-level in the major markets.

-Fourteen States, Some of Which You've Heard Of!
+Many States, Some of Which You've Heard Of!

 In 2011, when my classmates and I graduated, the UBE was barely a pipe dream: two states (North Dakota and my native Missouri) had adopted earlier that year in February, with Alabama offering it for the first time that July.
 Truth be told, that isn't exactly a compelling case for portability, unless, of course, you're from those states.